dart-archive/www.dartlang.org/src/site/docs/library-tour/index.markdown

 [Collection](http://api.dartlang.org/dart_core/Collection.html) interface.
 As such, they share common functionality found in all collections.

-The following examples work with any object that extends Collection.
+The following examples work with any object that implements Collection.

-##### Check if empty
+##### Checking whether a collection has items

 {% pc dart 0 %}
 var teas = ['green', 'black', 'chamomile', 'earl grey'];